john-cd/rust_howto/bk/src/language/simple_data_types.md

 - Wrap in all modes with the `wrapping_*` methods, such as [`wrapping_add`][primitive-u32::wrapping_add]{{hi:wrapping_add}}⮳.
 - Return the [`std::option::Option::None`][c-std::option::Option::None]{{hi:std::option::Option::None}}⮳ value if there is overflow{{hi:Overflow}} with the `checked_*` methods.
 - Return the value and a boolean indicating whether there was overflow with the `overflowing_*` methods.
-- Saturate at the value’s minimum or maximum values with the `saturating_*` methods.
+- Saturate at the value's minimum or maximum values with the `saturating_*` methods.

 {{#include refs.incl.md}}
 {{#include ../refs/link-refs.md}}